Free Library · Velelle.com · Updated June 2026

 • Withdrawing from people without knowing why

-• Brain feels slow, foggy, or just absent
+• Brain feels slow, foggy, or absent

 Scattered is the state most people spend most of their time in.
-Not burned out, not flooded — spinning.
-The system is activated but the prefrontal cortex has partially gone offline, which kills focus, sequencing, and decision-making.
-You are still functional.
-Nothing is working.
-If left unaddressed, scattered escalates to flooded.
+The system is activated at a low level, focus is impaired, and decision-making has become unreliable.
+You are still functioning.
+Nothing is working well.
+If Scattered is left unaddressed, it escalates toward Overwhelmed.

 • Starting multiple things and finishing none